DNA of WAB, Pt 2: Needles in Haystacks

 Single Match 2: Loretta Penning (49 cM / 4 segs)

 Loretta does not have a usable tree, but she does have two shared matches, both of whom are clearly associated with the Woods family line.
-So Loretta’s DNA match will be thrown into the “Woods down to 30 cM” pot for further ananlysis.
+So Loretta’s DNA match will be thrown into the “Woods down to 30 cM” pot for further analysis.

 30 cM Match Name NameShared Match to 20 cMLength of MatchComments